Card: Place - Type: Monuments, gravestones and fountains

 (O. F. VI, 60)

 The layout designed by Biagio Rossetti is an example of a perfect fusion between the city and the defensive structure of the walls.
-He adapts the defensive structure to the needs of a new city, fitting it to the perimeter outlined by the existing borough structures: '...he could have applied a radial-centric, octagonal or star-shaped perimeter scheme, or even orthogonal.
-The shell would have prevailed over the inhabited area, the container over the content, military defense over community life.
-He refused, paying, once again, for his greatness as an urban planner and architect at the price of fame in the field of Renaissance treatises.'
+He adapts the defensive structure to the needs of a new city, fitting it to the perimeter outlined by the existing borough structures: “...he could have applied a radial-centric, octagonal or star-shaped perimeter scheme, or even orthogonal.
+The shell would have prevailed over the inhabited area, the container over the content, military defence over community life.
+He refused, paying, once again, for his greatness as an urban planner and architect at the price of fame in the field of Renaissance treatises”.
 (Zevi 1960, p.
 82).
 Ariosto himself is impressed by the strategic skill in the Este defensive system, praising the greatness of the Dukes, especially Ercole I and Alfonso I, who, demonstrating their concern for the city's security, invested intense efforts in the impressive fortification work.

 E che sarebbe tal per studio e cura